jcotebcs/Radar-/README.md

 ## Features

 - Record audio and send to the server; the server responds with a mock BLUF summary.
-- Create, start, and stop a single timer.
+- Create timers with positive durations; start and stop them safely.
-- Create tally counters and increment them.
+- Create tally counters and adjust them with increment, decrement, or reset.

 This repository is a starting point for further development such as VOX detection, LLM integration, calendar publishing, and external API adapters.